paraskuk/paraskuk/README.md

 ## Hi there 👋

-- 🔭 Senior Software Engineer
+- 🔭 Working as a Senior Software Engineer
-- 🌱 Learning Rust
+- 🌱 Currently Learning Rust

 ## 🚀 About Me